arcusmaximus/SottrModTools/Documentation.md

 The way it works is as follows:

 - When you import the first model, you'll notice that each bone in the armature has two IDs in its name.
-  The first is the *global ID*, which is referenced by animations and is therefore the same for this bone across all pieces of all outfits.
-The second is the *local ID*, which is referenced by the weights of the model but is different in each outfit piece.
+  The first is the *global ID*, which is referenced by animations and is the same for this bone across all pieces of all outfits.
+The second is the *local ID*, which is referenced by the weights of the model but is different in every outfit piece.

 - When you import a second model with the "Merge with existing armature(s)" option enabled, the addon will create a new armature containing the bones of both the first and second skeleton